It started with "a cute appendicitis"

 First lines of code

 A Dutch friend brought me flowers and my laptop - gold.
-I couldn’t be more exited, after all I would have plenty of time to work on that idea I had for a new plugin.
+I couldn’t be more excited, after all I would have plenty of time to work on that idea I had for a new plugin.

 I started playing around (coding) and a few days later, the first version of MailChimp for WordPress was available for download from the WordPress.org plugin repository.
 It didn’t do much besides adding a sign-up checkbox to your registration and comment forms but it was enough to have users provide me with valuable feedback. :)